Members of the Hilltop Colony from the television show The Walking Dead:

 - We Hardly Knew Ye: In his first appearance he's killed by Rick in self-defense.

 A member of the Hilltop Colony who agrees to help Alexandria fight the Saviors.
+He is one of the first casualties of the war during the attack on Simons outpost.

 - Adaptation Expansion: He is an unseen character in the comics but has a prominent role here.